kaycebasques/technicalwriting.dev/data/embeddings.rst

 ================

 Someone asks you to "make some embeddings".
 What do you input?
-You input text.
-You don't need to provide the same amount of text every time.
+You input text.\ :sup:`1` You don't need to provide the same amount of text every time.
 E.g. sometimes your input is a single paragraph while at other times it's a few sections, an entire document, or even multiple documents.

 .. _array: https://www.geeksforgeeks.org/what-is-array/